umarchikfayzullaev/06-copilotdev-umarchikfayzullaev/README.md

 _Here you should put the URL of your final repository after finishing the given tutorial_

 1. Getting Started with GitHub Copilot: _REPO LINK 1_
-2. Customize Your GitHub Copilot Experience: _REPO LINK 2_
+2. Customize Your GitHub Copilot Experience: https://github.com/umarchikfayzullaev/skills-customize-your-github-copilot-experience
 3. GitHub Copilot Code Review:  _REPO LINK 3_
 4. Integrate MCP with GitHub Copilot: _REPO LINK 4_